 US Border Patrol seizes meth haul in Rainbow

-An agent patrolling Interstate 15 followed a suspicious vehicle Friday as it exited onto U.S. 395 and parked at a gas station in Rainbow, south of Temecula, the agency said in a statement Monday.
+An agent patrolling Interstate 15 followed a suspicious vehicle Friday, Jan.
+10, as it exited onto Route 395 and parked at a gas station in Rainbow, south of Temecula, the agency said in a statement Monday, Jan.
+13.

 Reader Comments